 - Down payment assistance available

-- 0% down with no asset limit requirements
+- No asset limit requirements

 - You must be a municipal Police Officer buying a home in the city or town where you work or a State Police Officer buying in a participating town.

 - You must be a first-time homebuyer or have not owned a home in the past three years.

 - The home must be your primary residence.
 Investment or vacation properties are not allowed.

 - The sales price of the home must be within the CHFA Sales Price Limits, and your gross income must be within the CHFA Income Limits.
 The CHFA Resource Map can tell you if you are within program eligibility limits.

 If your town does not participate, please call CHFA and we will work with your town on participating in the program.
 In addition, some municipalities offer grants to cover closing costs.
 Police Officers are encouraged to check with their city or town.